 Recovering the Political Teachings of the Hebrew Bible

-The Hebrew Bible provides a fountain of political ideas, many of which were centuries and millennia before their time.
+The Hebrew Bible is a fount of political ideas, many of which were centuries and millennia ahead of their time.
 But the notion that man’s relation to his surrounding political and social structures should—indeed, must—stem from his metaphysical relation to God is one that is not immediately apparent to a modern reader―even a religious one.

-Why do we think of the Bible as religious document, but not a political one?
+Why do we think of religion in the Bible, but not politics in the Bible?
 How did we get here?

 This is because the development of political thought in early modern Europe was largely a conscious effort to leave behind the theologically laden political systems dominated by the Church in the Middle Ages in the period following the general disintegration engendered by the barbarian invasions.